xhclintohn/Toxic-MD/README.md

 ⚠️ WARNING ⚠️
 ❗ Use this service wisely.
-❗ Any form of abuse will be dealt with firmly.
+❗ This Bot uses Baileys - A non WhatsApp API which might lead to account suspension.
-❗ Contact official contacts for more information.
+❗ Contact official contacts for more information or support.

 ---------